Welcome to the Poplar Class page!

 Each child is set a termly points target on Accelerated Reader and they earn points each time they pass a quiz at school.

 Any support that can be given at home with reading is incredibly beneficial - reading together daily, discussing new vocabulary as well as making trips to the library all help.
 For those children that meet their reading target and complete all homework, a reading reward will take place at the end of the term.

 The children learn a new spelling pattern each week and practise the bronze award spellings.
-Children are tested on their spelling patterns each week but our focus is on learning the rule and understanding of the patterns.
-New spellings will go home on a Tuesday and will be tested the following Monday.
+Children are tested on their spelling patterns each week but our focus is on learning the rule and understanding the patterns.
+New spellings will go home on a Friday and will be tested the following Friday.
 Children will be tested on their bronze spellings each half term and will be awarded a special certificate if they get them all correct.

 Please view our Curriculum Map below, which outlines our learning in each subject area for this term.

 First we collected soil and mixed it with sand, chalk and a plant based butter (as a substitute for animal fat after hunting) to create our own Stone Age paint.

 We found sticks and branches to use as painting tools.

 Charcoal was used to sketch outlines of Stone Age animals and then colour was added with our batural paint.

 A display to make parents and children reflect on the importance of daily reading and its beneficial impact.

 Encourage mental maths skills such as adding and subtracting differing amounts.